vinayking01/React/Projects/Airbnb/readme.md

 ## Form Methods

 In HTML, forms support only two methods: `GET` and `POST`.
-These methods define how data is sent to the server.
+These methods define how data is sent to the server side or even same situation in client side.

 ## Handling Other HTTP Methods

-When handling form submissions on the server side, sometimes you need to use HTTP methods other than `GET` and `POST`, such as `PUT` or `DELETE`.
+- When handling form submissions on the server side, sometimes you need to use HTTP methods other than `GET` and `POST`, such as `PUT` or `DELETE`.
 This can be achieved by using a hidden input field to override the method.
+- in server side the Express does

 ### Example